habedi/multi-vector-hnsw/docs/README.md

 import io.github.habedi.mvhnsw.index.MultiVectorHNSW;
 import io.github.habedi.mvhnsw.index.SearchResult;

-// Import the custom distance classes (from wherever you placed them) import some.package.Manhattan; // Replace `some.package` with your actual package name import some.package.MinDistance;
+// Import the custom distance classes you just created.
+// The package `your.own.pkg` should be replaced with your actual package name. import your.own.pkg.Manhattan;
+import your.own.pkg.MinDistance;

 import java.util.List;